genesiscommunitysuccess/docs/docs/03_server/09_inter-process-messages/03_type-safe-messages.md

 }
 ```

-So by default, all error/warning messages have the following properties, along with any extra properties that are needed to represent error:
+So by default, all error/warning messages have the following properties, along with any extra properties that are needed to represent the error:

 CODE is the error code, which can be of two types:
 - [ErrorCode](../error-codes) is the ENUM class that contains a list of different error codes coming from the server